ghost-writer-727/before-after-images-for-divi/README.txt

 2. Image size selection.

 == Changelog ==

+= 1.3.5 =
+* Bug Fix: Reverted change in maxWidth reference that affected overlay.

 = 1.3.4 =
 * Bug Fix: Changed maxWidth reference in front-end JS function to target the offsetWidth of an object rather than index.